temporalio/documentation/docs-src/cloud/temporal-platform-limits-sheet.md

 The Prometheus endpoint Retention Period is 1 month.

-### What is the default retention period in Temporal Cloud?
+### What is the default retention period?

 Temporal Cloud sets the default Retention Period to 30 days and is configurable in the Temporal Web UI.

-### What is the limit on the number of Signals received per Workflow Execution in Temporal Cloud?
+### What is the limit on the number of Signals received per Workflow Execution?

 The number of Signals received per Workflow Execution to 10,000.

-### What are the default limits for Custom Search Attributes in Temporal Cloud?
+### What are the default limits for Custom Search Attributes?

 The default limits for Custom Search Attributes in Temporal Cloud (maximum per type) are: